Total of 1 carriers in Long Beach

 The commute into LA by train is about an hour by the blue route and there are metro trains as an alternative.
 You can live in Long Beach without having to sit in the notorious traffic every day.

-Long Beach is the city with the canals.
+Long Beach is a city with canals.
 You can cruise in a real Italian gondola or simply take an amble across the bridges and sidewalks.
 However you get there, it is a pleasant way to spend an hour or two.

 Not surprisingly given its location, house prices are high even at the low end of the market which tends to mean that the higher percentage of the population rents rather than buys.
 Average rent is less than $1200/month making it livable for most.